mintyjazz/sep-ctf/README.md

 * Take no more than 2 weeks to build a challenge
 * Select a category from the above directories.
 Anything allowed, SEP preferred
 * Update me when you've selected a topic, give me a progress update before the end of Fridays
-* Before you can begin, tell me your favorite cartoon as a kid
 * Resources to help get started
   * [example challenges](https://github.com/csivitu/ctf-challenges)
   * [Tips and Tactics for Creating Your Own Capture-the-Flag Event](https://www.contrastsecurity.com/security-influencers/tips-tactics-ctf-event)